 This requires a higher level of detachment and generosity from you, as that usually implies also losing control of something you once built and loved.

 However, donating it to the community has its advantages.
 There might be others who find it valuable and decide to continue with your work.

 If that happens, you will be proud of knowing that you started something that’s being maintained, enjoyed and shared by the community.
 You still won’t be rich, but yeah, you can’t always get what you want.

 Look For Someone To Continue Your Work

-This is similar to open sourcing it.
+This is similar to open source it.
 Some years ago, I started a project called “No more ads“.
-The idea was nice enough: promoting ads-free initiatives, products and services, to help making internet a more beautiful and decluttered place.
+The idea was nice enough: promoting ads-free initiatives, products, and services, to help to make the internet a more beautiful and decluttered place.
 We even had a manifesto.

 Then, by chance, someone wrote me an email, telling me how he loved the project, asking me how he could help.

 I confessed him my lack of time to work on it, and offered him to continue the project, which he accepted.

 I am so happy I took that decision.
 He has continued on with the idea, and as it’s something I built without any commercial interest, I am just glad that someone else is able to keep it alive and running.